-If this occurs, even if you believe your home is warm enough, you should use the oven method to boost the metabolism of the bacteria. (pg.
-5, 7)
+If this occurs, even if you believe your home is warm enough, you should use warming methods to boost the metabolism of the bacteria. (pgs.
+7-10)

-If the oven method doesn't work alone, the next step is to reduce the milk by half and use the oven method again.
+If these methods don't work, the next step is to reduce the milk by half and try the warming method again.

-Colder temperatures take much longer to ferment so by decreasing the amount of milk, you are increasing the fermenation rate.
+Colder temperatures take much longer to ferment so by decreasing the amount of milk, you are increasing the fermentation rate.

-Usually, the oven method is enough to increase the fermenation rate.
-The oven method coupled with a reduction in milk should increase the rate of fermentation greatly.
+Usually, the warming method is enough to increase the fermenation rate.
+The warming method coupled with a reduction in milk should increase the rate of fermentation greatly.